Rizzler Sports Logo

 Using Rizzler for draft preparation enables league policies that increase fairness:

-• Every manager sees the same composite scores (no hidden evaluator notebooks)
+• Every manager works from the same averaged scores (no hidden evaluator notebooks)

 • Scores are averaged across multiple evaluators (no single evaluator's bias dominates)